Why pgmi?#

 • The deployment plan is queryable data, not opaque framework state

-• Clear success/failure signals via PostgreSQL exceptions
+• Clear success/failure signals via PostgreSQL exceptions and documented exit codes

 You deploy data files alongside schema.